-I was chatting to my cousin the other day over a cup of coffee and we were reminiscing not only about how quickly life is flashing past, but also about the art of gratitude.
+I was chatting to my cousin the other day over a cup of coffee and we were reminiscing not only about how quickly life is flashing past, but also about the art of gratitude and how to be happier as you age.

 “It wasn’t so long ago that I remember my mother saying to us cousins: It really doesn’t seem possible that you’re all grown up now and having babies yourselves,” she laughed.